What is Turner Syndrome?

 Turner syndrome is a genetic condition that affects approximately 1 in 2000 baby girls.
-Girls with Turner syndrome are usually short in stature, do not menstruate, and are infertile due to underdeveloped ovaries.
-In most cases, this condition is not diagnosed until puberty.
+Girls with Turner syndrome are usually short in stature, do not menstruate, and have problems with fertility due to underdeveloped ovaries.
+Commonly this condition is not diagnosed until puberty.

-Girls with Turner’s syndrome may have difficulty with:
+Girls with Turner’s syndrome may be affected to different degrees, and may have difficulty with:

 Girls with Turner syndrome usually present with the following features: